darktjm/gamesup/README.md

 my config changes above) and I copy them to each created launcher config.

-I copy the launcher configs to <gamename><opt>.conf, where gamename is the root directory name chosen by the installer (not the shortened name used by GOG.com for their config files), and <opt> is the flag to add to the game to run that config (e.g. -s for setup).
-I usually use GOG.com's config files verbatim, except that I remove useless IPX sections, change ".." to "." (and usually have to move the "c:" line above the imgmount line if both are present) in Windows installations (I launch from the game dir, not a subdir), add the global config changes needed, remove CR from CRLF files, and adjust the mount command for Windows installations (backslash to slash and case conversion).
+I copy the launcher configs to *gamename*[*opt*]`.conf`, where *gamename* is the root directory name chosen by the installer (not the shortened name used by GOG.com for their config files), and *opt* is the flag to add to the game to run that config (e.g. `-s` for setup, or nothing for the main game).
+I usually use GOG.com's config files verbatim, except that I remove useless IPX sections, change "`..`" to "`.`" (and usually have to move the "`c:`" line above the `imgmount` line if both are present) in Windows installations (I launch from the game dir, not a subdir), add the global config changes needed, remove CR from CRLF files, and adjust the mount command for Windows installations (backslash to slash and case conversion).

 In addition, if the game came from a Windows installer, and the game has a virtual CD, the CD descriptor file (the one referenced by the